IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/instruction-following.md

 ## Evaluation
 <!-- Description of metrics used for evaluation, what the official ranking is based on, links to evaluation scripts -->

 We release the video, the source audio, and the instructions, and participants submit their outputs.
+The instructions can be modified by participants to match their system's prompts.
 In SQA, questions are provided both in the same language of the speech (English) and in different languages (German, Italian, Chinese) but they always have to be replied to in the same language of the questions (e.g., an Italian question should be replied to in Italian).
-Questions can also be nonanswerable, in this case, only the answer “Not answerable.” will be considered correct.
+Questions can also be nonanswerable, in this case, only the answer “Not answerable.” (and the corresponding Italian “Non è possibile rispondere.”, German “Nicht zu beantworten.”, and Chinese “无法回答。” translations) will be considered correct.

 The Long Track will process audio files in WAV format that are, on average, 5–6 minutes long.
 The Short Track will handle the same audio files, but they will be automatically segmented into 15–20 second audio segments, on average, using [SHAS](https://github.com/mt-upc/SHAS).